krasevi/machine-learning/data/readme.txt

 4. First column should contain the class vector
 5. Besides names and classes, only integer and floats should be in the dataset
 6. Datasets that don't follow these rules may cause problems
+7. In order to get valid graphs, the dataset should not contain empty cells or #NV
+8. In order to get valid graphs only use columns that contain relevant data for classification